Left Navigation

 STEP 1: Registration

 To begin the certification process, please fill out the registration form and email the form to OSC at certification@osc.gov.
 The registration process allows OSC to provide additional assistance to agencies seeking certification or recertification.
-If you have any questions regarding the program, please email the same address or call the helpline at (202) 804-7163.
+If you have any questions regarding the program, please email the same address.
 Once OSC receives the completed form, we will enroll you in the program and list your agency on OSC's website.

 STEP 2: Complete the five certification requirements